Peter Venables: Early life

 Venables was born in Ilfracombe, Devon to parents Lilian (née Harris) and Harry.
 He attended Calday Grange Grammar School and at 16, worked at Post Office Telephones.
 In 1944, he joined the navy as a radar technician.
 In 1947, Venables earned a government grant to study psychology at University College London (UCL), graduating in 1951.
-He received his PhD in 1953.
+He received his PhD degree in 1953.

 Career

 Venables was the founder and former head of the department of Psychology at the University of York.
 He retired in 1988 to become Emeritus Professor at the University of York, where he continued to research.
 He was also a former President of the British Psychological Society (1979–1980), the Society for Psychophysiological Research (U.S., 1977–1978), and the Experimental Psychology Society (UK, 1968–1970).

-Venables published over 260 journal articles, book chapters, and books.
+Venables published more than 260 journal articles, book chapters, and books.
 Three of his articles have been recognized as citation classics.
 His contributions in the fields of schizophrenia and psychophysiology embraced a wide range of topics that included clinical, cognitive, neuroanatomical, psychophysiological, and neurodevelopmental issues.